sferez/BybitMarketData/README.md

 - [Contributing](#contributing)
 - [License](#license)

-The data collected includes various types of market events such as trades, liquidations, ticker information, and order book updates.
+The data collected includes various types of market events such as `trades`, `liquidations`, `ticker informations`, and `order book updates`.
 All the data is sourced from the public Bybit WebSocket.

-Currently, the data is available for BTC, ETH, and SOL on the Future market.
+Currently, the data is available for `BTC`, `ETH`, and `SOL` on the Future market.
 Data is logged every second, ensuring a high level of granularity.
 The data is stored in JSONL format.
 Data is uploaded every few days to ensure the data is up to date.

 ## Data Collection

+Start date: 12th February 2024: 1707755825000

 The data is collected through the public Bybit WebSocket connected to the Future market (wss:
 //stream.bybit.com/v5/public/linear)